oblinger/HookAnchorApp/T/SYS/SYS Facets.md

 - n...
 NOTES about entity
 - r...
 REF materials for an entity
 - ...
 UNTYPED entries about entity

+### CATEGORY (Info Prefix -- not really a facet)
+- ENTITY	@	-	Page for something with agency: a person, an organization, or a group
+- JUMP		j	-	Jump to location.
+Local folder, Dropbox, gDrive, etc.
+- GOOGLE	g	-	Google specific location, tool, or account
+- LIST		l	-	Task or todo item list
+- VISION	cv	-	Computer Vision team related

 # LOG